Cornelius-Figgle/gui-databases/README.md

 poetry run python3 gui_databases/frontend.py
 ```

+On first run, the program should create a default user (username: `admin`, password: `admin`) for you.

 ### Troubleshooting

 If you receive a `ModuleNotFound` error when running (mainly occurs on Windows), then switch `python3` for `python`: